3 Rhode Island Career Sectors That Are Rich With Opportunity

 1. Health Services

 When combined with social assistance, this industry is already Rhode Island's largest.
-And from 2016 to 2026, it is expected to generate over 4,000 new jobs—more than almost any other sector.4
+And the Rhode Island Department of Labor and Training says that from 2016 to 2026, it is expected to generate over 4,000 new jobs—more than almost any other sector.

 Major reasons for that fast rate of growth include the state's aging baby boomer population and advances in the medical field that require more professionals with the skills and qualifications to help patients take advantage of them.